StrafeChat/old-frontend/README.md

 # ⚠️ Warning:

-**_Strafe `Frontend` and all other projects related to this such as `Backend, CDN, etc.` are still under heavy development.
-We reccommend that you not try to use it for commerical use or personal use until development has progressed more and bugs are less likely to happen._**
+*_Strafe `Frontend` and all other projects related to this such as `Backend, CDN, etc.` are still under heavy development.
+We reccommend that you not try to use it for personal use until development has progressed more and bugs are less likely to happen._**

 # Strafe Frontend